Julian Gladstone, aka Julie Gaum

 Julie Gaum, aka Julian Gladstone

-There has been new research, and progress, since the second edition of Never Climbed His Mountain was published in late 2011,so from time to time we will insert them into this series of blogs on the “Myths” chapter: Both the American Psychology and the American Psychiatric Associations recently declared it unethical for a therapist to convince or try to pursuade a transgender (including heterosexual cross dressers) to accept their birth gender in any manner including life style.
+There has been new research, and progress, since the second edition of Never Climbed His Mountain was published in late 2011, so from time to time we will insert them into this series of blogs on the “Myths” chapter: Both the American Psychology and the American Psychiatric Associations recently declared it unethical for a therapist to convince or try to persuade a transgender (including heterosexual cross dressers) to accept their birth gender in any manner including life style (A criminal offense in some States.).
 Note that the above are not their exact words but a summary thereof.
 Also, a large sampling of cross dressers revealed that the fetish stage that was common for many but not all during the pre-teen and teen years carried over for a not insignificant portion into later years, i.e., the 40s and 50s.
-In fact that fetish attraction for feminine clothing lasted a lifetime for a small percent.
+In fact that fetishism as the main attraction for feminine clothing lasted a lifetime for only a small percent.